ivcylc/Awesome-papers-on-generative-and-discriminative-models-for-audio/README.md

-# This repo will focus on Representation Learning and Genertive modeling, with investigat on Lifelong learning (Continual learning)
+# This repo will focus on Representation Learning and Generative modeling, with investigate on Lifelong learning (Continual learning)